SUMMER CAMP FAQ

 You can find out how many spaces are left in a “Camp Experience” by going to our secure registration page.
 If a “Camp Experience” shows up on the registration screen, there is still space!

 If a “Camp Experience” is full, you have the option to be placed on a waitlist.
 If a space becomes available, we will contact you via phone or email to see if you are still interested in the space.
 We accept up to 10 children on a waitlist.
 If a “Camp Experience” does not appear on the registration page in CampInTouch, it is already full.
 You can register for the waitlist by sending an email to email@example.com with the following information: your child’s name, “Camp Experience” name, “Camp Experience” date, and “Camp Experience” location.
 To guarantee your camper will get to experience Thorne Summer Camp this year, you might instead register for your second choice at this time.

-- A full bottle of water (at least one liter)
+- A full bottle of water (20 oz. size or larger)

-- Please no electronics, games, toys, wallets, gadgets, or money.
+- Do NOT Bring: Electronics, games, toys, knives, or money.